Beautiful Lone Star Spurs. Several crafstmen

 Double mounted silver inlayed. (showing both

-missing the heel chains (not unusual since most riders take them off because
+missing the heel chains (not unusual since most riders prefer them off because

 Large Crockett Spurs with